 When you create money only for higher education and tell kids their choice is binary (prestige through a degree, or failure and chagrin without), you drive up tuition.
 Colleges did what any business would when faced with millions of new customers flush with money to spend only on their services.
 They raised prices, and expanded capacity.

 At $1.3 trillion in student loans outstanding, we’re up from $250 billion in 2003, a multiple of 5x in less than 15 years.
 Credit, meet bubble (“Hi bubble, want to make babies?”).

 How does it end?

 We’re turning out more watered-down college grads, with increasingly useless majors (thanks to all the extra capacity).
-That little piece of paper that once acted as an effective screening mechanism for employers doesn’t mean what it used to.
+That piece of paper that once acted as a screening mechanism for employers doesn’t mean what it used to.
 Again, supply and demand.
 More supply (college grads), means lower prices (in the form of wages).
-Poor bastards, cap-and-gown in hand, are now forced to take jobs at Starbucks, living in mom’s basement, like modern-day indentured servants.
+Poor bastards, cap-and-gown in hand, they are now forced to take jobs at Starbucks, living in mom and dad’s basement, like modern-day indentured servants.